aryklein/aryklein.github.io/content/posts/how_to_submit_a_PKGBUILD_to_the_AUR.md

 ## Step 4: build the package

-In the folder containing the PKGBUILD you can run the following command to make the package:
+In the directory containing the PKGBUILD you can run the following command to build the package:

 ```sh
 makepkg -s